Florence Goodenough: Major accomplishments

-During World War II, she developed for the Women's Army Corps a projective test using free association with words having several meanings.
-She developed keys for masculinity-femininity and leadership but retired before she completed work on the test.
+Women in war

+Goodenough was an active feminist throughout her life, typified by her fight in male-dominated careers like psychology.
+She especially showed frustration when she and many other women were not allowed to participate in wartime jobs.
+The many psychology studies conducted involving the war were only being researched by men, while women were expected to volunteer in the local communities.
+Goodenough was the president of the National Council of Women Psychologists (NCWP), through which she fought for women psychologists to also be allowed to participate in wartime studies.
+She succeeded, and she and other women were able to obtain paid employment as military personnel.

+Late life

-During her late career, Goodenough still published a variety of topics and important contributions.
-She also was known as a great educator, as one of her students who she instructed was Ruth Howard, the first African-American female, to receive a Ph.D. in psychology.
-However, due to a degenerative disease, she was forced to retire early and moved to New-Hampshire, where she eventually went blind.
-Despite the illness which induced a loss in sight and hearing, Goodenough published three more books after learning braille; Mental Testing: Its History, Principles, and Applications in 1949, Exceptional Children in 1954, and the third edition of Developmental Psychology in 1959.
+Goodenough was never married.
+During her late career, Goodenough continued to publish on a variety of topics.
+She also was known as a great educator, and one of her students was Ruth Winifred Howard, the first African American woman to receive a PhD in psychology.
+However, Goodenough was forced to retire early because she developed chronic diabetes and began to go blind and deaf.
+She moved to New Hampshire, learned braille, then published three more books: Mental Testing: Its History, Principles, and Applications (1949); Exceptional Children (1954); and the third edition of Developmental Psychology (1959).
 Altogether, Goodenough published 10 texts and 26 research articles.
-She died of a stroke in Florida on April 4, 1959.
+During this period, she spent summers in New Hampshire and Lisbon, and her winters in Lakeland, Florida.
+She died of a stroke in Lakeland on April 4, 1959.

 IQ testing

 Goodenough revised and invented tests for children.
-Studying exceptional children, child psychology in general, and anger and fear specifically were all points of experimentation for Goodenough's career.
-She published her first book: The Measurement of Intelligence by Drawings in 1926 which introduced her thoughts and ideas of children's I.Q. testing.
-In this book, Goodenough presented her I.Q. test for preschoolers called the Draw-A-Man Test.
-Goodenough drew much recognition due to her Draw-A-Man Test, a nonverbal measure of intelligence.
-The test was known to be very reliable due to her extremely strict criteria for rating each drawing because it was well correlated with written I.Q. tests.
+She studied exceptional children, child psychology, and anger and fear in children throughout her career.
+She published her first book: The Measurement of Intelligence by Drawings in 1926 which introduced her thoughts and ideas of children's IQ testing.
+In this book, Goodenough presented her IQ test for preschoolers called the Draw-A-Man test.
+The test evaluates subjects based on the way they choose to draw a person.
+Goodenough was widely recognized for the test, which functions as a nonverbal measure of intelligence.
 This test was initially geared towards children ages two through 13.
 The Draw-A-Man test eventually developed into a Draw-A-Woman Test due to critics believing many females would not necessarily be able to identify with a male.